-For a cheaper option, you can take a bus to Kyoto.
+Finally, for a cheaper option, you can take a bus to Kyoto.
 The bus will be by far your slowest and least comfortable option.
 However, it can save you a good chunk of change.
-Bus tickets can be bought through several different vendors.
-Many buses run a popular night shift to Osaka and Kyoto.
-Similar to plane tickets, booking in advance helps to save.
+Bus tickets can be bought through several different vendors, including several online.
+Many buses run a popular night bus to places such as Osaka and Kyoto.
+Similarly to plane tickets, booking in advance helps to save.

 Staying in Kyoto